gzhole/SimpleRemoteController/README.md

 SimpleRemoteController\target\scala-2.10\AcmeAirAgent.jar

 7. Start agent with
-java -jar AcmeAirAgent.jar or if you multiple IP, java -jar AcmeAirAgent.jar localIPAddress
+java -jar AcmeAirAgent.jar or if you have multiple IPs, java -jar AcmeAirAgent.jar localIPAddress

 8. On the client machine, you can: